The 10 FIS Rules of

 Like any other sporting activity, the practice of any variety of winter sports brings about risks and responsibilities.

-The International Ski Federation (FIS) has proposed 10 norms of conduct that all ski resort users should comply with to avoid accidents on the slopes.
+The International Ski and Snowboard Federation (FIS) has proposed 10 norms of conduct that all ski resort users should comply with to avoid accidents on the slopes.